 • Simple, online cancellation procedures, directly accessible from the customer area.

 A common mistake?
-Requiring the customer to cancel by registered letter when the entire customer journey is done exclusively online.
-This creates unnecessary friction, and above all, a risk of the process being rejected by a judge in the event of litigation.
+Requiring the customer to cancel by recorded delivery letter when the entire customer journey takes place exclusively online.
+This creates unnecessary friction and, above all, a risk of the process being rejected by a judge in the event of a dispute.

-The key principle: stay consistent between the user experience and your terms and conditions.
-Your terms and conditions should accurately reflect the simplicity of the online shopping process.
+The key principle: stay consistent between the user experience and your T&Cs.
+Your terms and conditions must accurately reflect the simplicity of the online purchase process.

 Contractual SaaS

-On the other hand, if your model is based on more traditional contracting, with quotes and signatures, the clauses adapted to the self-service model become useless, even problematic.
+If your model is based on more traditional contracting, with quotations and signatures, the clauses suited to the self-service model become redundant, even problematic.

-• Integrate formal signature procedures (paper or electronic).
+• Set out formal signature procedures (paper or electronic).

-• Exclude any clause that is purely adapted to the online acceptance model.
+• Exclude any clause that is purely suited to the online acceptance model.

 Why is this difference crucial?